 Pour over a new product page to make sure every detail is perfect.

-Go through our shop policies with a fine tooth comb to make sure we aren’t accidentally committing ourselves to replacing unwanted items with a lifetime supply of Starbucks…
+Go through our shop policies with a fine tooth comb to make sure we aren’t accidentally committing to replacing unwanted items with a lifetime supply of Starbucks…

 And I know—because I’ve spent my fair share of time there—that we do a lot of this “fluffing around” in our public shop front.
 You know – the exact same view that our buyers see.